-Steroids reduce the production of inflammatory chemicals to help minimize tissue damage.
+Steroids reduce the production of inflammatory chemicals to help minimise tissue damage.
 They also reduce the activity of the immune system by affecting the function of white blood cells.

-In low doses, steroids may provide significant relief from pain and stiffness for people with psoriatic arthritis.
-Temporary use of higher doses of steroids may help a person recover from a severe flare-up of the condition.
+In general, oral steroids such as prednisolone, are not used in the treatment of psoriasis.
+In low doses, steroid tablets may occasionally provide relief from pain and stiffness for people with psoriatic arthritis.
+Temporary use of higher doses of steroids may also help a person recover from a severe flare-up of the condition.

 - Skin conditions similar to acne